coderefinery/research-software-engineering/content/containers.md

 If you have access to a cluster:
 - Reproducibility-3
 - Reproducibility-4
 - Reproducibility-5

+If you want to try to run a container on a cluster but you don't want to or cannot build it yourself:
+- Reproducibility-5

 If you want exercises where you don't need to type or install anything but "only" think and discuss: